 Standard Baking Company

-Grab fresh baked cookies, breads, croissants and breakfast pastries from a family-run bakery.
+You can grab fresh-baked cookies, breads, croissants and breakfast pastries from a family-run bakery.
 The kitchen even offers a window.

-Located at 75 Commercial St. and open daily from 8 a.m. – 5 p.m.
+Located at 75 Commercial St. and is open daily from 8 a.m. – 5 p.m.

 Don’t leave Maine without a Whoopie Pie, the official state treat of Maine.
-Find soft chocolate cake cookies sandwiched with whipped marshmallow-cream like filling nearly everywhere.
+Find soft chocolate cake cookies sandwiched with whipped marshmallow-cream-like filling nearly everywhere.

 Where to Shop around Portland